What are the biggest hazards for cats over summer?

 During the summer months, outdoor cats tend to spend longer outside.
 Unfortunately, however, this has its downsides.
 As emergency vets, we see considerably more cases of cats being injured as a result of cat fights, dog bites and road traffic accidents.

 Here is a list of some of the most common — and not so common — reasons cats are admitted to our clinics and hospitals over the summer.

 Sadly, this is one of the most common reasons cats are admitted to our pet emergency clinics and hospitals.
 There are pros and cons to allowing your cat outdoors but if you choose to let them out there are lots of ways to help ensure they come home safe and well.
 These include neutering, keeping them indoors at night and using a ‘quick release’ reflective collar.

 2. Hot spots

 Cats love sunbathing but will often choose an inappropriate spot.
-Try and ensure your cat does not get locked into the greenhouse or car by accident.
-Never leave a cat in its carrying basket in the car when it is hot, even with a window open.
+Try to ensure your cat does not get locked in a greenhouse, conservatory or car by accident.
+Never leave a cat in its carrying basket in a car, even with a window open.
 Heat stroke kills rapidly.
-The signs are obvious; your cat will be restless, pant excessively and drool.
+The signs are obvious — your cat will be restless, pant excessively and drool.
 If your cat is not treated quickly he will collapse and fall into a coma.
-If you suspect that your cat is suffering from heat stroke, lower its temperature by bathing it in cool — not cold — water and seek veterinary attention immediately… this is an emergency.
+If you suspect your cat is suffering from heat stroke, lower its temperature by bathing it in cool — not cold — water and seek veterinary attention immediately.
+Heat stroke is an emergency.

 4. Fish hooks